nautes-labs/website/src/en/guide/user-guide/code-repo.md

     -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute repository deletion request

-2. Use the curl command or other tools to execute the API request to delete a repository.
+Use the curl command or other tools to execute the API request to delete a repository.

 After the request is successful, the resource file for the repository will be deleted in the `default.project` repository of the specified product and the repository will be deleted in GitLab.

 > If your account is a member of the GitLab group, has permission to delete repositories, and has write permission to the `main` branch of the `default.project` repository, you can delete repositories.

 ## List Repositories（API）

+### Compose repository list request

-1. Generate an API request example by API definition `CodeRepo_ListCodeRepos` and add the access token as a request header.
+Compose an API request example by API definition `CodeRepo_ListCodeRepos` and add the access token as a request header.

 ```Shell
     curl -X 'GET' \